25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

 - Use case: generate thumbnails of images uploaded to S3
 - S3 event notifications typically deliver events in seconds but can sometimes take a minute or longer
 - If two writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent
-- If you want to ensure that an event notification is sent for every successful write, you can enable versioning on your bucket.
+- If you want to ensure that an event notification is sent for every successful write, you can enable versioning on your bucket

 ### Simple S3 Event Pattern - Metadata Sync